Agreements on research cooperation

 What should an agreement contain?

 - A formal agreement should contain clauses on open information and a common, mutual obligation to comply with norms, rules and/or special agreements regarding academic freedom, integrity, impartiality (conflicts of interests, conflicts of commitment) and transparency.
-The agreement should be made public, unless competition considerations indicate secrecy.

 - Objectives and the concrete expected results of the cooperation